unsetbit/tamp/README.md

 # Tamp
 Tamp is an encoder for [Tamper](http://nytimes.github.io/tamper/) written in JavaScript.
-Tamper a categorical data serialization protocol, for more info on, visit the [Project Homepage](http://nytimes.github.io/tamper/).
+Tamper is a categorical data serialization protocol, for more info on, visit the [Project Homepage](http://nytimes.github.io/tamper/).

 ## Install
 To install the latest pubished version, execute `npm install tamp` in your terminal.